nf-core/rangeland/docs/usage.md

 --end_date   '[YYYY-MM-DD]'
 ```

-Default values are `'1984-01-01'` for the start date and `'2006-12-31'` for the end date.

 ### Group size

 The `group_size` parameters can be ignored in most cases.
 It defines how many satellite scenes are processed together.
 The parameters is used to balance the tradeoff between I/O and computational capacities on individual compute nodes.
-By default, `group_size` is set to 100.
+By default, `group_size` is set to `100`.

 The group size can be passed using: